eyherabh/c_programming_notes/Article_EyherabideHG_2021_cpp_magic_revisited.md

 IS_PROBE(xxx)     // should produce 0
 ```

-(whether the latter expansion holds depends on the expansion of xxx; see [effect-of-commas-in-arguments-of-is-probe]).
+(whether the latter expansion holds depends on the expansion of xxx; see [Effect of commas in arguments of is probe](#effect-of-commas-in-arguments-of-is-probe)).

 The text and the substitution sequences in [[1]] seemingly suggests that `PROBE()` will expand in a way that `IS_PROBE` will be called with two arguments instead of one.
 That is, as if